gmorlov/gatsby-starter-skinny-docs/src/docs/partner-agreements-oocto-level.md

 * No services executed under the agreement.
 In discussion with DMGT.

-## NCC Security Services Ltd Framework Agreement for Supply of Services dated 8/3/2018
+## NCC Security Services Ltd Framework Agreement dated 8/3/2018

 **Framework Agreement for Security Testing and Consulting services, template for SOW and standard terms.**

 * No services executed under the agreement.** **In discussion with dmgMedia and RMS.

+## Synposis Master Services Agreement dated 6/15/2018

+**Services Agreement that may include the  delivery  of  products,  including,  without  limitation,  data, reports,  test  plans,  documentation  and  software.**

+* No commerical services executed under the agreement.

+##